mbaddah/mutation-testing/README.md

 # mutation-testing

-Demo to showcase 100% code coverage does not necessarily mean '100%' using mutation testing & pitest.
+Using mutation testing & pitest, this is a demo to showcase that obtaining 100% code coverage does not necessarily mean '100%'

+1. Run gradlew `build` and `test` tasks first to generate `test.exec` file.
+2. Run `jacocoTestReport` gradle task.
+Report should state 100% tested.
+3. Run `pitest` to generate mutants and test :).